CUB3D/ipod_sun/README.md

 By using a malformed OTF font, we can trigger a stack overflow in CFF parsing.
 See `src/exploit.rs` for details

 ### The result
-On the iPod Nano 6th Generation: custom SCSI command added that can dump memory
+Custom SCSI command added that can read/write memory and execute arbitrary code.

-On the iPod Nano 7th Generation: blind code execution

 ## Dependencies
 For python3: